aws-powertools/powertools-lambda-java/examples/powertools-examples-core/kotlin/gradle/README.md

 SAM uses [template.yaml](template.yaml) to define the application's AWS resources.
 This file defines the Lambda function to be deployed as well as API Gateway for it.

-The build of the project is managed by Gradle, and configured in [build.gradle](_build.gradle).
+The build of the project is managed by Gradle, and configured in [build.gradle.kts](build.gradle.kts) .

 ## Deploy the sample application
 To get started, you can use the included template with SAM to run the build and deploy to your AWS environment: